phanminhnhat/CNC-Autoleveling-Z-Axis-Using-Arduino/README.md

 This software will control MACH3 automatically

-Support Window 10 only.
+Support Window 10 and 7 only.
-Not tested on Window 7 and Window XP
+Not tested on Window XP

 Instruction Video
 https://www.youtube.com/watch?v=WwtvhkvFtqA